-Angkor: Before the Crowds Arrived (Video)
+Angkor 1996, Before the Crowds Arrived (restored to 4k video)

 I have seen the pictures: tourists mugging and doing fish-face selfies amongst the ancient temples of Angkor, one of the world’s heritage treasures.
 In 2018, Cambodia attracted an estimated 5.5 million international tourists, many of which descended like a plague upon Angkor.

 Not the case in 1996 when I filmed and photographed Angkor for an economic development project sponsored by the Asian Development Bank, PATA, the UNESCAP and American Express.
 Then Angkor, already a magnet for a few adventurous tourists was pristine, except for some shoddy restoration efforts.

 And it was quiet.

 One day, it was just me and my producer Dianne, a handful of locals, and a crew from the BBC.
 We were part of a mission to develop tourism as a clean, sustainable economy in the Mekong Region.